 - You need to vacuum or clean out the ash inside the fireplace.

-- Wood-burning fireplaces are inefficient because most of the heat escapes from the chimney.
+- Wood-burning fireplaces are inefficient because most heat escapes from the chimney.

-- It also pulls out warm air present inside your house.
+- It pulls out warm air present inside your house.

 The Takeaway

-Now that we’ve done a thorough comparison of gas vs wood-burning fireplaces, you’re in a much better position to decide which one will be best for you.
+Now that we’ve thoroughly compared gas vs wood-burning fireplaces, you’re in a much better position to decide which one will be best for you.

 But if you prefer the traditional feel of wood logs burning, you should stick with the wood-burning fireplace.